AeroliteSR/DarkSoulsTextureStudio/README.md

 a significant performance drop.
 It is, therefore, disabled by default.
 `Show Icon Borders` - Draws a red bounding box around subtextures wherever possible.
 This will not be visible on texture dumps or replacements, but can be optionally selected for atlas exports.
+`Alpha Threshold` - Any pixel with an alpha value less than or equal to this number will have their RGB values set to 0.
+Click to update the value.

 You can press the `Search` button on the menu bar to open a prompt for a string.
 It defaults to Qt.MatchContains within the subtextures list.
 If you want it to search through atlases (for example, for DS2), check `Search Atlases`